DNKYr/finance-tracker-pro/README.md

 *   Transaction data is stored in the browser's localStorage, allowing you to access your data even when offline (once loaded).
 *   The AI-powered PDF import feature requires an internet connection to communicate with the Gemini API.

+---

+This README provides a basic overview.
+Feel free to expand it with more details as the project grows!